 James Lu, Ph.D.

-Professor and Chair, Department of Modern Languages and Literature Associate Dean, College of Arts and Sciences
+Professor of English, Chair, Department of Modern Languages and Literature Associate Dean, College of Arts and Sciences

 Office Phone: (951) 343-4277/3434590 E-mail: firstname.lastname@example.org Office Location: W.E.
 James Building, Room 256 Office Hours: MWF: 2:00-3:30 pm and by Appointment.TR: 3:00p-5:00pm and by Appointment.